freenas/freenas-docs/userguide/storage.rst

 :numref:`Table %s <zfs_zvol_config_opts_tab>`.
 Some settings are only available in :guilabel:`Advanced Mode`.
-To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
+To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by enabling :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.